sanchee16/sanchee16.github.io/_posts/2016-12-27-notes-for-CNN-for-visual-recognition.markdown

 - Fully connected layer and hidden layers
 - Kernel trick changes data representation to a space where it's linearly separable

+Lecture 5:

+- People hardly train CNN from scratch.
+Pretraining and fine tuning is used.
+- Transfer Learning
+    - Train network on Imagenet
+    - If small dataset, fix all weights retrain only the classifier on your data.
+Here CNN is treated as fixed feature extractor.
+    - If medium sized dataset, use old weights as initialization, train the full network or only some of the higher layers. eg. Caffe Model Zoo
+- History
+    - Perceptron
+    - Multilayer Perceptron
+    - Back Propagation Rules
+    - Reinvigorated Research in Deep Learning
+    - Imagenet Classification With Deep CNN
+        - Better ways of Initialization
+        - GPUs
+        - More data
+- Activation Function
+    - Sigmoid
+        - Squashing Function to [0, 1]